 Yes, ice skates must allow you to skillfully glide over the ice, but there are other equally important key benefits to take into consideration.
 Support and protection are crucial to ensure your safety on the ice and in preventing injuries when potential accidents take place.

-Here are a few supportive features to look when purchasing ice skates:
+Here are a few supportive features to look at when purchasing ice skates:

 Ankle support: One of the main things you should look at is ankle support.
 Is the ankle stiff, or does it provide you with enough room to maneuver?
 If you’re a casual skater, a more supportive option that limits your range of motion might be ideal but if you’re a hardcore skater and want to perform tricks, then perhaps you should go with an option that gives you more freedom to move.